web-deps/odom/docs/api/create-component/utils.md

 ### Data Selectors

 Generic utilities are accessed using any markup attribute via data selectors.
 Data selectors are a way of accessing generic utilities using a special syntax in attribute values.
-To access `data` or `methods` use the name of the utility and profix it with the symbol `@`.
+To access `data` or `methods` use the name of the utility and prefix it with the symbol `@`.
 Then you use the dot notation to access nested properties.

 #### Example